joelljoel/dht11-python/README.md

 # dht11-pythonproject
 A simple python script  for interfacing ,reading temperature and humidity values from a dht11 sensor module and writing them to a text file  using python.
-By default the script runs for a day and logs temperature and humidity for each passing hours
+By default the script runs for a day and logs temperature and humidity for each passing hour
 #
 # Setting up
 pip3 install -r requirements.txt